torbsd/torbsd.github.io/dirty-stats.md

 Note that many of the Windows relays are likely Tor Browser users who are contributing bandwidth to the Tor network, implied by the low percentage of bandwidth provided despite accounting for the second most popular relay operating system.
 Hats off to those users.
 Users that don't just want to use Tor but also contribute are vital to the network's health.

-FreeBSD, OpenBSD and NetBSD relays provide an average bandwith per host exceeding that of Windows and Darwin (OSX), implying that those hosts are dedicated relays colocated on commercial infrastructure.
+FreeBSD, OpenBSD and NetBSD relays provide an average bandwidth per host exceeding that of Windows and Darwin (OSX), implying that those hosts are dedicated relays colocated on commercial infrastructure.
 In such cases, increasing "RelayBandwidthRate" in the torrc file may be a simple step to take.

 __[Number of Relays per Country Code](relays-by-cc.txt)__